jnanjekye/jnanjekye.github.io/_posts/2017-07-13-outreachy-week5-and-6.md

 ## Tasks for the next Period

-As stated earlier, am not yet done with this test suite and with that said I will priotise whatever issues will be opened and will work on them according to priority till end of summer.
+As stated earlier, I am not yet done with this test suite and with that said I will priotize whatever issues will be opened and will work on them according to priority till end of summer.

 Like Jay-Z says,Onto the next one.
-I will move on to starting work on Java test Suite.
-I will first communicate afew decisions regarding the stack I will use for feedback and then get in to motion with the rest of the work.
+I will move on to starting work on the Java test Suite.
+I will first communicate a few decisions regarding the stack I will use for feedback and then get in to motion with the rest of the work.